 Four rotating cook teams make every effort to offer our free, tasty and balanced meals for an average of 120-155 guests, as we address both hunger/food insecurity and create a hospitable place of community where ALL are welcome.
 The menu is generally posted to our Facebook page on Tuesday afternoons, or call the church office (757-826-0711) before 2 pm.

-Special Sharing.
-The guests and volunteers mingle to share concerns and joys.
-Guests are invited to bless the food and share joyous occasions such as birthdays and wedding anniversaries.
-Sometimes, guests even provide musical entertainment for the whole group.
+Guests and volunteers mingle and often share concerns and joys, as our guests are invited to bless the food and share joyous occasions such as birthdays and wedding anniversaries.
 The pastor and others spend time with our guests, many of whom become familiar faces and whose stories we learn and concerns we share.
-At the end of the dinner hour, you’ll find guests helping volunteers put away the salt shakers, wipe down the tablecloths and straighten the hall.
-You may notice, some guests have become volunteers assisting in the serving of others.
+Upon leaving the table, our guests can take advantage of free groceries plus all the bread they want, that we are grateful to receive from our Foodbank partners.

-Volunteers.
-Every week some 20-30 volunteers, most drawn from members of our congregation and neighborhood friends.
+Volunteering?
+Every week some 20-30 volunteers, most members of our congregation, others from the neighborhood, nearby churches, and service members.
 There is a lot of laughter and joy shared during the Monday mornings initial food preparation and then Tuesday afternoon preparation, the dinner, and clean-up.
-Once the meal actually begins a varying collection of volunteers from outside the church and younger members from within the church assume the actual serving of the guests.
+Interested in volunteering, please let us know!